Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 ### The way things were

+[ slide:

+Basement, Terrace, and Courtyard floor plan

+]

 OC Tanner has grown over the years primarily by saying yes to customers.
 As revenues and capabilities have increased, they've tacked additions on to our facilities like an old house that gets more bedrooms as the family grows.
 Our basements are a good example: we have seven, and they aren't connected to each other.

 I heard a story about a woman who started her first day of work by going through our half-day orientation session, and then asked if she could skip lunch and go say thank you to the friend who had recommended her.
 She got directions to find her friend's team, down in one of the basements.
 The person leading the orientation didn't expect to see her again, since she was supposed to report to her manager after lunch.
 When she didn't report for work after lunch, her manager assumed she had been a no-show for the whole day.
 Late that afternoon someone found the poor woman in one of the basements, hopelessly lost and crying.

 This is what our software is like too.

+[ slide:

+"[T]hings which grow shape themselves from within outwards – they are not assemblages of originally distinct parts; they partition themselves, elaborating their own structure from the whole to the parts, from the simple to the complex.”

+Alan Watts 1958

+]

 I mean, our software has grown organically over the years, by saying yes to customers.
 Can I have this new feature?
 Yes.
 Can you make the software do things our way?
 Yes.
 What if we want this to be royal blue?
 Yes.
 Option by option, tacked on like a new tower on the castle, with a royal blue turret on top.
 Or purple.
 We can do purple too.

 When I came along, my new boss put me in charge of the team responsible for configuration tools on the second of the two largest software platforms we offer.
 He explained to me that there were umpteen hundred settings, and onboarding required individually setting every one of them correctly, and that was a big reason why our onboarding process was running as long as ten months.
 My team is responsible for the monolithic web app used by 175 internal customers to manage those settings.
 Oh, and the only developer on that team was out on maternity leave and we didn't know when she'd be back.

 He also told me that there is a standing prediction in the office that anyone who takes on configuration would be gone within six months.

+[ slide:

+* > 5250 configuration settings
+* 42 tables
+* 25% of settings have no effect
+* ~20 systems mucking around directly in the database

+]

 I didn't have a team yet, and I did have some time on my hands, so I scoped out the problem.
 Here are some of my findings: